 - agreement to submit to peace officer searches of your person or property with or without a warrant (referred to as “search conditions”), and

-California law imposes certain conditions whenever a defendant is sentenced to DUI probation.
-Some of these depend on whether it is the defendant’s first-time DUI, second DUI, third, or subsequent “wet reckless” conviction.
+California law imposes certain conditions whenever you are sentenced to DUI probation.
+Some of these depend on whether it is your first-time DUI, second DUI, third, or subsequent “wet reckless” conviction.

-Some conditions, though, common to most DUI probations include that a defendant:
+Some conditions, though, common to most DUI probations include that you:

 - not commit any additional offenses while on probation,